-There, you may navigate through the app, see the currently logged user and login / logout.
+There, you may navigate through the app, see the current user and login / logout.

 NFC to BLE

-If you launched the app with NFC or tap a device while not connected, the application will retrieve informations from the tap through NFC in order to connect with BLE.
+If you launched the app with NFC or tapped a device while not connected, the application retrieves information from the Tap via NFC in order to connect with BLE.

-If you want to work with modbus but do not know baudrate and/or bit parity to use, you may use the "Autobaud" feature to find the right baudrate / bit parity combo for your actual use.
-Be sure to configure the right physical port before scanning for baudrate
+If you want to work with modbus but do not know what baudrate or bit parity to use, use the "Autobaud" feature to find the right baudrate / bit parity combo for your actual use.
+Be sure to configure the right Physical port before scanning for baudrate.

-The main page for the Modbus utility presents different areas:
+The main page for the Modbus utility presents several areas: